Maverick-Hacks/hack-it-out/README.md

 ## Model Used

-This App runs with OpenAI `gpt-3.5-turbo` for the.
-We are also trying to develop use langchain for better output generation.
+This App runs with OpenAI `gpt-3.5-turbo`.
+We are also trying to develop using langchain and local llm's like Llama for better output generation.

 ## Running locally